ryan-wong1/Costco-Website-Clone/README.md

 *Also might be cool to recreate https://www.costco.com/ (the main site) with responsiveness and JavaScript interactivity just for fun.
 Will see how I feel.

 EDIT: Added some JavaScript (please see 'costco.js').
 Dropdown information appears/dissapears upon clicking on '+/-' symbols at the footer for mobile display.
 Hovering over some items in the navigation bar now reveals a non-modal form that reappears/dissapears upon hovering on/off.
-Not all modal forms are completed (especially for the 'Shop All Departments' dropdown menu) but the approach/logic behind creation would essentially be the same as what i've already created so far.
+Not all modal forms are completed (especially for the 'Shop All Departments' dropdown menu) but the approach/logic behind creation would essentially be the same as what i've already created so far (just would take A LOT of time).

 Screenshots of clone (first picture is the normal/desktop display and the second picture is the responsive/mobile display):
 ![Costco clone](https://user-images.githubusercontent.com/72681183/130344012-9151615e-51d8-46d8-8d54-da5e691251fc.png)